 For more than 20 years, World Vision Niger has been working in numerous communities in Niger -- particularly in the areas of food security; health; education; water, sanitation and hygiene; and humanitarian assistance -- in close collaboration with government institutions.
-In 2015, World Vision celebrated drilling its 1000th borehole on Nigerian soil.
+In 2015, World Vision celebrated drilling its 1000th borehole on Nigerien soil.

 The effective collaboration between World Vision and the Niger government, as well as the scale of World Vision’s work in the country, played a key role in this designation as the best development actor.
-This collaboration was facilitated through several partnership agreements at local and national level -- notably with the Ministry of Hydraulics; the Ministry of Primary Education, Literacy; the Ministry of National Language Promotion and Civic Education, the Office of the High Commissioner for the 3N Initiative (Nigeriens Feed Nigerians); the Ministry of Women's Empowerment and Child Protection; and more.
+This collaboration was facilitated through several partnership agreements at local and national level -- notably with the Ministry of Hydraulics; the Ministry of Primary Education, Literacy; the Ministry of National Language Promotion and Civic Education, the Office of the High Commissioner for the 3N Initiative (Nigeriens Feed Nigeriens); the Ministry of Women's Empowerment and Child Protection; and more.